CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 [^mele-mp]: See [The Lidless Eye, Using MELE with METW, 7 • COMBAT, Marshalling Points](/original/rulebooks/the-lidless-eye/#marshalling-points-2)
 [^mewh-sideboard]: See [The White Hand, Sideboard Size](/original/rulebooks/the-white-hand/#sideboard-size)
 [^crf-turn-attack]: See [CRF 15, Turn Sequence, Combat, Attack](original/rulings/crf-15/#attack)
+[^crf-terms-sideboard]: You can access hazards from your sideboard when your opponent’s Wizard/Ringwraith is in play or if your opponent plays _The Lidless Eye_ or _Sauron_.
+See [CRF, Rulings by Term, Sideboard](/original/rulings/crf-15/#sideboard) and [Council of Lorien Tournament Policy #3, Accessing Hazards in Sideboard](/original/tournament/policy-3)